Checking the Physical Condition of System Packaging

 Step 1 Remove the outer box from the display packaging.

 NoteYou can leave the display in the rest of its packaging for this check, as long as you can access the power cord outlet and the DVI connectors on the lower part of the display.
-You can leave the display in the rest of its packaging for this check, as long as you can access the power cord outlet and the DVI connectors on the lower part of the display.

 Step 2 Look at the rear of the display.
 Plug the power cord into the display and a power outlet, then turn on the display.